GMphck/Weather-Journal-App/README.md

 ## Owner of the project:

-> Ahmed Ashraf Abd Elrazik Mohamed
+> Ahmed Ashraf Abdel Razek Mohamed

 ## Technologies used in the project:

 The project was done in programming languages:
 - Html
-- css
+- Css
-- javascript
+- Javascript